-The winger says being crowned Club World Cup champions will be the ideal end to a "fantastic year" for Bayern Munich, proving they are the best
+The winger says being crowned Club World Cup champion will be the ideal end to a "fantastic year" for Bayern Munich, proving the club is the best.

-Bayern Munich begin their Club World Cup campaign against Guangzhou Evergrande on Tuesday, hoping to add that title to the Bundesliga, Champions League, DFB Pokal and Uefa Super Cup trophies they have already won over the past 12 months.
+Bayern Munich begins its Club World Cup campaign against Guangzhou Evergrande on Tuesday, hoping to add that title to the Bundesliga, Champions League, DFB Pokal and UEFA Super Cup trophies the team has already won over the past 12 months.

 "To prove we are the best we need to win these matches and we are completely focused on making a fantastic year even better."

-Ribery also fired an ominous warning by declaring that the Bavarians are an even better side with Pep Guardiola in charge than they were under treble-winning coach Jupp Heynckes.
+Ribery also fired an ominous warning by declaring that the Bavarians are an even better side with Pep Guardiola in charge than it was under treble-winning coach Jupp Heynckes.